 When annual rings cannot be clearly delineated or counted, otoliths are considered unreadable and eliminated from the age estimation process.
-All counts of annuli were made without prior knowledge of fish size or previous age estimates.

 Figure 2.
 Patagonian toothfish sectioned otolith from (a) 60 cm female and (b) 136 cm male with estimated ages 5 and 20 years old, respectively.